Skip to navigation menu Skip to content

 Current research focuses on:

-• Ways to monitor a baby’s health after cleft lip repair
+• Ways to monitor a baby’s health and growth during the first year.

 Learn more about research on cleft lip and palate at Seattle Children’s.